 Finally, a 300 Hz to 3 kHz audio band-pass filter is placed somewhere between the detector and the speaker.
-It rejects unwanted products of detection, power supply active filter technology.
+It rejects unwanted products of detection, power supply hum and noise.
+Today this audio filter is usually implemented with active filter technology.